OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/features/metadata/field.md

 Whether this field can be used as a query condition in a general search scenario.
 Defaults to `true`, meaning all fields are searchable.

-### 2.14 `stored` Stored Field
+### 2.14 `dynamic` Dynamic Field

-Whether this field is a stored field, defaulting to `true`.
-All field values are stored in the database.
+Whether this field a dynamic field.
+The default is `false`.
+The value of the dynamic field is automatically calculated at runtime and is not stored in the database.

-Scenarios where it can be `false`: dynamic calculation fields, dynamic cascading fields.
-Values of non-stored fields generally represent the calculated result value of the latest data.
-When using dynamic calculation fields, consider the impact on client performance and avoid using dynamic calculation fields in scenarios involving large amounts of data.
+Scenarios where it can be `true`: dynamic computed fields, dynamic cascade fields.
+The value of the dynamic field generally represents the calculation result of the latest data.
+When using dynamic computed fields, the impact on client performance needs to be considered.

 ### 2.15 `translatable` Translatable Field